Erik Bartz Erik Bartz

 - Collect key insights about target accounts

-- Accelerate opportunity creation with highly engaged accounts?
+- Accelerate opportunity creation with highly engaged accounts

 ---